Discover London in One Day – Private Sightseeing Tour

 Tour duration: 8 hours

-Hotel guests: Please relax in the hotel lobby at the scheduled pick-up time.
-Your driver will meet you inside, clearly displaying a personalised name board.
+Please wait in the hotel lobby at the scheduled pick-up time.
+Your driver will come inside to meet you.

 Buckingham Palace has served as the official London residence of the UK's sovereigns since 1837 and today is the administrative headquarters of the Monarch While visiting Buckingham Palace you will also get the opportunity to watch the changing of the guards.
 Watching the Changing of the Guard at Buckingham Palace, or along the parade route, is free of charge and no tickets or booking is required.